xcodevn/TheKid/README.md

-Welcome to the Social network for Kids
+The social network for Kids
 =====================================

 This project is based on play framework.
 Go to its main page for more information.

-The first thing we have to do is installing sbt - simple built tool.
+The first thing we have to do is installing `sbt` - simple built tool.

-Visit [scala-sbt][http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html] for install instructions.
+Visit [scala sbt](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html) for install instructions.
 After installing sbt, run follow command:

       $ sbt run

 This command will automatically install play framework and then compile and run webserver for you.